Giro d'Italia Women: History

 In the 2010s and early 2020s, the race was dominated by Dutch riders, with Marianne Vos winning the race three times, and Annemiek van Vleuten and Anna van der Breggen both winning the race four times.
 In 2021, the race lost its World Tour status due to the lack of live television coverage during the 2020 edition of the race.
 The decision to downgrade the race to the UCI ProSeries was met with criticism.
 The race used the Giro d'Italia Donne name in 2021, before returning to Giro Donne in 2022.
 The race returned to World Tour level in 2022, following promises of live television coverage on Eurosport and Rai Sport.
 The prize money was also increased to €250,000, with €50,000 for the winner of the general classification.
 The organisation of the 2023 edition of the race was criticised, with information about the route and riders not available until the last minute.

 From 2024, the race will be organised by the men's Giro d'Italia organiser RCS Sport on a four-year contract.
 The 2024 edition of the race was rebranded to Giro d'Italia Women.
-From 2024 onwards, the first rider to pass the highest climb of the race was awarded the "Cima Alfonsina Strada" – a prize named after Italian cyclist Alfonsina Strada, who took part in the men's Giro d’Italia in 1924.
-In 2024, Elisa Longo Borghini became the first Italian rider to win the race for 16 years.
+In 2024, Elisa Longo Borghini became the first Italian rider to win the race for 16 years, before winning for the second time in succession in 2025.

 From 2026, the race will move to June rather than its traditional July date – starting on the same weekend as the finish of the men's race.
 The race previously had to compete for attention with the more famous men's Tour de France, and organisers stated that they wished to work with the UCI to move the calendar position of the race, so that the race is not overshadowed.
 The UCI will also award more ranking points to Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina compared to other races in the UCI Women's World Tour – elevating the three races in status.

+Course

+Generally held over eight to ten stages, the route of the race changes year to year with ascents of mountain passes as well as individual or team time trials.
+One of the longest races in women's professional cycling, the course averaged 975 km in length between 2016 and 2026.
+Between 2014 and 2025, the first stage of the race was a team time trial or a short prologue time trial.
+From 2024, the rider who passes the highest climb of the race first is awarded the "Cima Alfonsina Strada" – a prize named after Italian cyclist Alfonsina Strada, who took part in the men's Giro d’Italia in 1924.
+Famous climbs visited by the race include Zoncolan, Mortirolo, Passo de Stelvio and Blockhaus.

+In 2015, the first two days took place in Slovenia, with a prologue and a sprint stage.
+In 2022 and 2023, the race visited Sardinia.